Our Commitment to Customer Service

 Discounts if you are delayed

-If the seat you reserved is not available and there is no other available seat of the same standard on the same train, we will refund you the fare of your single journey back to the card on which the booking was made.
+If the seat you reserved is not available, and there is no other available seat of the same standard on the same train, we will refund you the fare of your single journey back to the card on which the booking was made.

-To claim any discounts or refunds you’re entitled to, you need to fill in an application form, which is also available from the ticket offices in all main stations, Travel Centres and the DART office, Pearse Station, Dublin.
+To claim any discounts or refunds you’re entitled to, you need to fill in an application form, which is available from the ticket offices in main stations or from the PDF below.